 Blood: Hemolytic anemia, thrombocytopenia, neutropenia, and eosinophilia have been reported.

-• Nervous system: Pseudotumor ceribri (benign intracranial hypertension), headache
+• Nervous system: Pseudotumor cerebri (benign intracranial hypertension), headache.

 Because tetracyclines have been shown to depress plasma prothrombin activity, patients who are on anticoagulant therapy may require downward adjustment of their anticoagulant dosage.

 Since bacteriostatic drugs may interfere with the bactericidal action of penicillin, it is advisable to avoid giving tetracycline-class drugs in conjunction with penicillin.